pangeo-data/pangeo/docs/setup_guides/cloud.rst

 .. code-block:: bash

-  gcloud config set container/new_scopes_behavior true gcloud auth login
+  gcloud auth login

-Now here is a bash script that will create a cluster:
+Now here is a bash script that will create a cluster corresponding to Pangeo
+need:
+- An incompressible default node pool for the Jupyterhub, web proxy, and user notebook servers.
+- An auto scaling node pool for Dask workers.

 .. code-block:: bash